zhaoziheng/SAT/README.md

 ```

 ## Model Checkpoints
-We have trained the baseline model on 10 percent training data.
+We have trained the a baseline model (SAT-Nano) on 10 percent training data.
 The checkpoints can be found in [huggingface](https://huggingface.co/zzh99/SAT/tree/main/Nano).

 ## Train Guidance:
-- **Data preparation** We preprocess and organize the training data in a jsonl file `data/challenge_data/train_10percent.jsonl`.
+- **Data preparation**.
+We preprocess and organize the training data in a jsonl file `data/challenge_data/train_10percent.jsonl`.
 For each sample, `data` refers to the npz file; `dataset` must be aligned with `data/challenge_data/CVPR25_TextSegFMData_with_class.json` to assign label and text prompts; `modality` is used to encode text prompts; `label_existance` is used for training data sampling and can be derived with `data/check_label.py`.
 - **Knowledge enhancement**.
 You can either use our pretrained text encoder in [huggingface](https://huggingface.co/zzh99/SAT/tree/main/Pretrain) or re-do the pretraining with guidance in this [repo](https://github.com/zhaoziheng/SAT-Pretrain/tree/master).
+We suggest freezing the text encoder when training the segmentation model.
 - **Segmentation**.
 The training script is in `sh/cvpr2025.sh`.
+The training take around 3 days with 4xA100-80GB.
+You can may modify the patch size and batch size to train on GPUs with less memory.

 ## Evaluation Guidance:
 You need to prepare the validation data in a jsonl file `data/challenge_data/validation_subset.jsonl`.
 For each sample, `img_path`, `gt_path`, `dataset` and `modality` are required.
 Then, run the evaluation script in `sh/eval_cvpr2025.sh`.